 This visualization approach provides a fast and intuitive way to digest large amounts of data, improving the quality and speed of decision-making.

 There are many different ways to model review data, depending on the insight you need to uncover.
 Below we have simply shown three elements of the data:

 - The reviewers account (person nodes)

 - The review rating (green –> red links)

 Again, patterns instantly stand out – including the incredibly positive reviewer in the bottom left who has left dozens of 5-star reviews for many different establishments.
 Could he be part of an ‘Astroturfing’ network?
 Looking at the timing of the reviews, and the locations of the businesses being reviewed would give some good insight.

 Also of interest is a cluster in the middle:

 We need to question why one business has received multiple 1-star reviews from accounts that do not seem to have any other activity – a behavior we have identified as potentially indicating fraud.

-These are just two possible ways of modeling and visualizing the data.
+These are just two possible ways of modeling and visualizing the review fraud data.
 Each approach will highlight different aspects and behaviors.

-To find out more about KeyLines, or to learn how you could integrate a powerful web-based graph visualization component into your existing fraud-detection platform, just get in touch.
+To learn how you could integrate a powerful web-based graph visualization component into your existing fraud-detection platform, request a free trial of our toolkits.